• Recipes

 1. Trim and season:

-Rest the steaks at room temperature for 15–30 minutes if you have time.
-Trim any edge fat, pat dry, and season with salt, pepper, or your favorite steak seasoning.
+Let steaks rest at room temp for 15–30 minutes if you have time.
+Trim fat, pat dry, and season with salt, pepper, or your favorite steak seasoning.

 seasoning trimmed strip steaks on black board.